timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 46-INDIAN SELF-DETERMINATION AND EDUCATION ASSISTANCE/Sec. 5304.md

   * (d) "Indian" means a person who is a member of an Indian tribe;

-  * (e) "Indian tribe" means any Indian tribe, band, nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
+  * (e) "Indian tribe" or "Indian Tribe" means any Indian tribe, band, nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688) [43 U.S.C.
 1601 et seq.], which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians;

   * (f) "indirect costs" means costs incurred for a common or joint purpose benefiting more than one contract objective, or which are not readily assignable to the contract objectives specifically benefited without effort disproportionate to the results achieved;